ManimCommunity/manim/docs/source/guides/cameras.rst

             self.get_image().save("after.png")

 Use ``scene.show()`` to open a fresh image in PIL's external image viewer.
-In a notebook, display the returned PIL image directly.
-Saving and opening an image are explicit;
+In a notebook, the returned PIL image is displayed directly. ``get_image()`` only generates the snapshot; the image must be saved to disk explicitly.
-``get_image()`` itself does not write a media artifact or open a viewer.

 An image request does not execute construction, run updaters, advance scene time, or append a movie frame.
 It photographs the graph as it stands, even if updater-derived